Blog

 Dozen of articles.
 Improve your lifestyle now!

-Journaling has been a widespread practice for hundreds of years.
+Journaling has been a practice for hundreds of years as a key way for people to process and understand their inner and outer worlds.
 Anne Frank’s journal gives us a glimpse of history.
 Mark Twain kept a journal so he could remember story ideas.
 Even Leonardo da Vinci kept a diary detailing his inventions and ideas.

-Journaling can be a valuable asset as part of your psychotherapy for borderline personality disorder.
+The many benefits of journaling daily make it an asset for your psychotherapy for borderline personality disorder.
 Consider it a tool you can use on your own or with your therapist to gain a new understanding of yourself.

-In this article, we’ll explore six benefits as well as several borderline personality disorder journal prompts to consider in deepening your mental health journey.
+In this article, we’ll explore six benefits of journaling daily as well as several borderline personality disorder (BPD) journal prompts to consider in deepening your mental health journey.

 Remember the Details